hujhax/austin-improv-wiki/Shows/Racket.md

 	</table>
 </div>

 :*This page refers to the 2012 improv show inspired by *Stomp''.
-For the 2014 musical-improv troupe, see [[Troupes/That Racket!]].
+For the 2014 musical-improv troupe, see [[Troupes/That Racket!|That Racket!]].
 ***Racket*** (full title: ***RACKET: Rhythm-Based Improv***) was an improv show that alternated scenework with rhythmic improvisation using found objects.

 ## History
-After the run of the show, the cast performed a number of one-off shows in 2012, as well as a September run of shows with [[Troupes/Simply D-VINE]] called "Church of the D-Vine RACKET".
+After the run of the show, the cast performed a number of one-off shows in 2012, as well as a September run of shows with [[Troupes/Simply D-VINE|Simply D-VINE]] called "Church of the D-Vine RACKET".

 The cast also performed as a troupe for a number of one-off shows in 2012.